ziyaddin/xampp-cli/README.md

 # xampp-cli
->Command line interface for easier control XAMPP.
+>Command line interface for easier control XAMPP

 ## Installation
 Open your `Terminal`, go to folder where you downloaded **xammp-cli** and run `sh ./installer`: